scw0108/OpenLineage_Java_Test/README.md

 # OpenLineage Java Test
 ## Overview
-This project is a Java application that uses Spring Boot and MySQL.
+This project is a Java application that uses Spring Boot, MySQL and [OpenLineage](https://openlineage.io/).
 It is containerized using Docker and Docker Compose.
-The project integrates with the Marquez project to send OpenLineage data to the Marquez website.
+The project integrates with the [Marquez project](https://github.com/MarquezProject/marquez) to send OpenLineage data to the Marquez website.
 Additionally, it retains the original official demo to provide a complete example of Data Lineage.
 ## Prerequisites
 - Docker
 - Docker Compose